Using stem cells to reduce complications after bowel cancer surgery

 Location: University of Leeds

-Bowel Cancer UK/RCS Research Fellow, Mr Joshua Burke, is looking at ways to reduce a serious complication of bowel cancer surgery.
-He hopes a special type of stem cell will help improve healing after surgery and reduce the chance of a complication known as ‘anastomotic leak’.
+Bowel Cancer UK/RCS Research Fellow, Mr Joshua Burke, looked at ways to reduce a serious complication of bowel cancer surgery, and if a special type of stem cell will help improve healing after surgery and reduce the chance of a complication known as ‘anastomotic leak’.

 Anastomotic leak is a serious complication that can sometimes happen after bowel cancer surgery.
 This is when the contents of the bowel leaks through the part of the bowel that was rejoined during surgery.
 This type of complication can happen in up to 15% of patients who have this type of surgery and can have devastating long term consequences.